abhinandan1999/Learning/MachineLearning/Gen AI/Promt Engineering/Prompt Engineering.md

     *Generate a blog post about video game consoles.*

 4. Use Instructions over Constraints
    - An instruction provides explicit instructions on the desired format, style, or content of the response.
 It guides the model on what the model should do or produce.
    - A constraint is a set of limitations or boundaries on the response.
-It limits what the model should not do or avoid.
+It limits what the model should not do or avoid. <br>
-   Example:
+   Example: <br>
-   DO:
+   DO: <br>
-    Generate a 1 paragraph blog post about the top 5 video game consoles.
-    Only discuss the console, the company who made it, the year, and total sales.
+    *Generate a 1 paragraph blog post about the top 5 video game consoles.
+Only discuss the console, the company who made it, the year, and total sales.* <br>
-    DO NOT:
+   DO NOT: <br>
-    Generate a 1 paragraph blog post about the top 5 video game consoles.
+    *Generate a 1 paragraph blog post about the top 5 video game consoles.
-    Do not list video game names.
+    Do not list video game names.*

 5. Document the various prompt attempts, Use this template and customize as per task
    | Name                            | Goal                                                | Model                     | Temperature | Token Limit | Top P     | Top K     | Prompt                | Output           |